3MFConsortium/spec_booleans/3MF Boolean operations.md

 This extension is based in a simplified Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).

-However, to limit complexity in the consumer, this spec reduces the scope to a sequence of boolean operations.
+However, to limit complexity in the consumer, this spec reduces the scope to an ordered sequence of boolean operations (left to right).

 ![CSG binary sequence](images/Csg_sequence.png)

-This document describes a new element \<booleans> in the \<mesh> elements that specifies a new mesh type, other than triangle mesh.
+This document describes a new element \<booleans> in the \<mesh> elements that specifies a new mesh element type, other than triangle mesh.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

 The \<booleans> element defines a new mesh type conforming a sequence of boolean operations to referenced meshes.